JackTubby/Limitless-Recipes/README.md

 - "As a user I want to be able to write a review for a recipe."
   - This was achieved using CRUD (Create) where a user added thier review and it was then submited into the database (MongoDB).
 [Add review button one](readme_img/add-review-button-one.PNG) [Add review button two](readme_img/add-review-button-two.PNG) [add review form](readme_img/add-review-form.PNG) [add review shown in website one](readme_img/review-shown-one.PNG) [add review shown in website two](readme_img/review-shown-one.PNG)
 - "As a user I want to be able to delete my review."
-  - This was done by using CRUD (Delete) which as user can delete thier review only if it is thiers. [review delete button one](readme_img/review-delete.PNG)
+  - This was done by using CRUD (Delete) which as a user they can only delete thier reviews. [review delete button one](readme_img/review-delete.PNG)

 <span id="owner-stories"></span>